 - The boy band 2PM's song "Hands Up" used the line "Put your hands up and get your drinks up now", which was changed to "get your dreams up now" to avoid having the song banned from music programs.

-- The most obvious case of banning is Homefront, where both Koreas are united under Northern rule.
+- Homefront is obviously banned for depicting both Koreas united under Northern rule.

-- Until the 2000s or so, import video games originating from Japan had to have all Japanese voicework and Japanese vocals from songs removed, as well as depictions of samurai, to comply with national laws because of the forty-year occupation of Korea by Japan between 1905 and 1945.
+- Until the 2000s or so, import video games originating from Japan had to have all Japanese voicework and Japanese song vocals removed, as well as depictions of samurai.

-- Modern Russian censorship is very lax, but back when Russia was known as The Soviet Union, it had an extensive Culture Police-type system that would make the current Chinese one say, "Whoa, whoa, whoa.
-That's too much!".
+- Modern Russian censorship is relatively lax, but back when Russia was known as the Soviet Union, it had an extensive Culture Police-type system that would make the current Chinese one say, "Whoa, whoa, whoa.
+That's too much!"
 Foreign films were graded particularly harshly; domestic films with the following might get past, depending on the situation.
-It was not uncommon for domestic films to be created, widely screened, and then censored or banned as well (like the 1930 epic Earth which was screened extensively and controversially before being censored).
+It was not uncommon for domestic films to be created, widely screened, and then censored or banned as well (like the 1930 epic Earth, which was screened extensively and controversially before being censored).

-- Every movie made in the West and not specially approved for translation into Russian.
-Light-hearted French comedies were approved and translated with little or no fuss while something like Star Wars, on the other hand, was banned and bad-mouthed in newspapers for a long time.
+- Every movie made in the West and not specially approved for translation into Russian was banned.
+Light-hearted French comedies were approved and translated with little or no fuss, but something like Star Wars would be banned and bad-mouthed in newspapers for a long time.
+The Empire Strikes Back was not shown on public television until 1988.

-- Anything with sexual content that would make Boston's censors blush.
-Soviet film censors were very prudish (A notable exception was the very sexual Little Vera, a perestroika-era thriller).
+- Soviet censors were notoriously prudish, so anything with sexual content was banned.
+A notable exception was the very sexual Little Vera, a perestroika-era thriller.

-- George Orwell's Animal Farm was banned because of its allegory to the Russian Revolution and particularly Joseph Stalin (since it was written as such as a means to slip past the editors).
+- George Orwell's Animal Farm was banned because of its allegory to the Russian Revolution and particularly Josef Stalin (since it was written as such as a means to slip past the editors).

 - Due to the book's implicit criticism of collectivization and nationalism and its praise of individuality, the original Russian text of Doctor Zhivago was only available to Russian expatriates around the world until the collapse of the Soviet Union.
 The author, Boris Pasternak, was also forced to renounce the Nobel Prize in Literature under threat of him and his loved ones getting deported or worse.

 - Apart from a few short stories, everything Aleksandr Solzhenitsyn wrote after One Day in the Life of Ivan Denisovich was banned in the Soviet Union.
-Even before he was deported, he could only publish his work abroad, but not in his home country.
+His novel The Gulag Archipelago was the final straw and caused him to be exiled in 1974.
+Even before he was deported, he could only publish his work abroad.

 Khamlet spends a positively un-Klingon amount of time talking about what he should do, rather than getting anything done.
 Most Klingons cannot make head or tail of this; in some parts of the hinterlands of the Empire, Khamlet has even been banned from performance, as liable to corrupt the youth.